 Rees graduated from the University of Colorado - Boulder in 2015.
 He became interested in science and engineering after visiting an arospace lab and getting involved in a satellite project, particulary collecting and processing data from the satellite.
 This was followed by other research projects, including one on the world's best atomic clock at JILA.
 As a graduate student at Columbia, Rees has received a National Science Foundation IGERT fellowship in optical sciences.
 Rees is focusing on generating a cryogenic beam of diatomic molecules, and demonstrating laser slowing and cooling properties with a new molecular species.

-Sam is a Columbia undergraduate physics student.
+Joanna is a Columbia undergraduate physics student.
 Currently she is working on the CeNTREX collaboration experiment and mentoring high school students.

 Aaron is an undergraduate physics major at Columbia.
 He is improving electronics designs for the molecular clock experiment.